pyth-network/pyth-crosschain/apps/price_pusher/README.md

 The available levels are `error`, `warn`, `info`, `debug`, and `trace`.
 Also, the logs have JSON format.
 If you wish to run the code with human-readable logs, you can pipe the output of the program to `pino-pretty`.
 See the example below for more information on how to do this.

+You can configure the log level of some of the modules of the price pusher as well.
+The available modules are PriceServiceConnection, which is responsible for connecting to the Hermes price service, and Controller, which is responsible for checking the prices from the Hermes and the on-chain Pyth contract and deciding whether to push a new price.
+You can configure the log level of these modules by passing the
+`--price-service-connection-log-level` and `--controller-log-level` arguments, respectively.

 ### Example

 For example, to push `BTC/USD` and `BNB/USD` prices on Fantom testnet, run the following command: